 Unfortunately, the number of people being killed or seriously injured in crashes on this section of the state highway is increasing.

 Between 2017 and 2021 road crashes killed four people and seriously injured 16 others on SH30 between Awakeri and Whakatāne.
 Almost half of these deaths and serious injuries were from head-on crashes.
-From January to November 2022 there was one death and eight serious injuries from six crashes.
+From January to December 2022 there was one death and eight serious injuries from six crashes.

 In 2021, we completed a feasibility study to look at a range of potential safety improvements for SH30, between the intersection with State Highway 2 (SH2) at Awakeri through to Phoenix Drive in Whakatāne.

-The safety improvements we’re proposing and seeking feedback on include new roundabouts, safety barriers, and seal widening, and are part of our commitment to Road to Zero, to save lives and prevent people from being seriously injured.
+The safety improvements we’re proposing and sought feedback on include new roundabouts, safety barriers, and seal widening, and are part of our commitment to Road to Zero, to save lives and prevent people from being seriously injured.

 Waka Kotahi has funding from the 2021-24 National Land Transport Programme to progress site investigations and carry out engagement as part of the detailed design process.